puzzle/jenkins-techlab/labs/06_environment.md

 Lab 6: Environment
 ==================

 In this lab we see how to work with environment variables in pipelines.

+Enironment Variable are generally in pipelines available under the ``env`` namespace, like ``env.BUILD_ID``

 Lab 6.1: Environment (Declarative Syntax)
 -----------------------------------------

+Create a new branch named lab-6.1 from branch lab-2.1 and change the contents of the Jenkinsfile to:

 ```groovy
 pipeline {